 Panasonic Corporation of North America

-Panasonic Corporation of North America, based in Secaucus, NJ, is the principal North American subsidiary of Osaka, Japan-based Panasonic Corporation (NYSE: PC) and the hub of its branding, marketing, sales, service, product development and R&D operations in the U.S. and Canada.
+Panasonic Corporation of North America, based in Newark, NJ, is the principal North American subsidiary of Osaka, Japan-based Panasonic Corporation and the hub of its branding, marketing, sales, service, product development and R&D operations in the U.S. and Canada.

-For more than 50 years, Panasonic has delighted American consumers with innovations for the home and business.
-Panasonic's consumer electronics and technology products range from award-winning VIERA High Definition Plasma and LCD TVs and LUMIX Digital Cameras to ruggedized Toughbook® laptop computers, communications solutions, networkable office solutions, security systems, home appliances, personal care products, components and entire in-flight entertainment and information systems.
+For more than 50 years, Panasonic has delighted customers with innovations for the home and business.
+Panasonic's consumer electronics and solutions products range from award-winning VIERA TVs and LUMIX Digital Cameras to ruggedized Toughpad Tablet computers, communications solutions, networkable office solutions, security systems, home appliances, personal care products, components and entire in-flight entertainment and communications systems.

-Panasonic operations in North America include R&D Centers, manufacturing bases, the highly rated Panasonic Customer Call Center in Chesapeake, VA, business-to-business and industrial solutions companies and consumer products, sales and service networks throughout the U.S., Canada and Mexico.
+Panasonic operations in North America include R&D Centers, manufacturing bases, the award winning Panasonic Customer Call Center in Chesapeake, VA, business-to-business and industrial solutions companies and consumer products with sales and service networks throughout the U.S., Canada and Mexico.
 Panasonic Corporation of North America and its subsidiaries and affiliates employ about 12,000 people in the region.

-Established in New York City in 1959, Panasonic Corporation of North America was known as Matsushita Electric Corporation of America until 2005 when its company name was changed to strengthen its connection to the brand and the consumer.
+Established in New York City in 1959, Panasonic Corporation of North America was known as Matsushita Electric Corporation of America, until 2005 when its company name was changed to strengthen its connection to the brand and the customer.
 Throughout its history, Panasonic has made understanding how its products can impact people's lives a core focus for product development and refinement.
-"Ideas For Life" is a reflection of that commitment and a guiding force for what can be expected from Panasonic in the future.

 Worldwide, Panasonic Corporation and its subsidiaries are guided by a basic business philosophy created by founder Konosuke Matsushita.
 He began the journey in 1918 by inventing a two-socket light fixture.
 Profound in its import yet elegantly simple, Konosuke Matsushita's breakthrough led to what is now one of the world's largest electronics companies.
-As he built Matsushita Electric Industrial Co., Ltd., he never lost sight of the importance of putting the needs of his customers and the public first.
+As he built Matsushita Electric, he never lost sight of the importance of putting the needs of his customers and the public first.